• Skip to main content

 Maine Wabanaki Truth and Reconciliation Commissioner Sandy White Hawk talks about being taken for adoption by a white missionary family who believed they were saving her from the poverty of the reservation.
 She describes the power of being reunited with her tribe at 35, and the deep feeling of belonging and safety she felt as …read more »

-This episode of Safe Space Radio features Maria Girouard, Esther Attean, and Stephanie Bailey of Maine Wabanaki REACH.
+This episode of Safe Space Radio features Maria Girouard, Esther Anne, and Stephanie Bailey of Maine Wabanaki REACH.
 They discuss the process of gathering the untold stories of the many people affected by the longstanding practice of removing native children from their families and their tribes.

-This episode of Safe Space Radio features Maria Girouard and Esther Attean of Maine Wabanaki REACH.
+This episode of Safe Space Radio features Maria Girouard and Esther Anne of Maine Wabanaki REACH.
 They discuss the history of federal and state policies toward Native Americans here in Maine.
 We focus on the many attempts throughout the years to erase Wabanaki people and their culture, including the practice of removing native children from …read more »

 Waking Up White (Part 2) with Debby Irving